soeai/mappgraph/index.md

 We collect mobile traffic for 101 mobile apps.
 For each app, the number of times that we collect is about 30 hours.

-Sources folder contains all mobile traffic as csv files.
+The mobile traffic is saved in folder named source as csv files.
+Inside this folder, there are 101 sub-folder.
+Each sub-folder represent for one app and contains mobile traffic of that app.
 Duration of mobile traffic in different files are different (min: 4.664 minutes, max: 465.7 minutes, mean: 101.573 minutes).
+The structure of source folder is showed as figure 1.

 ### Guide